Search ImagingPixel for Images by Camera or Lens

 Nokia Lumia 720

-While good at wide-angle vistas, landscapes, and on occasions close range still life, portrait, and group shots, I do find that the 26mm.
+While good at wide-angle vistas, landscapes, and on occasions, still life, portraiture, and group shots, I do find that the 26mm.
 The focal length equivalent lens of my smartphone is always slightly wider than I would like it to be, making cropping a certainty in many of the shots.

 Malaysia's Online Marketplace for Vintage Film and Digital Cameras, Lenses,